firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://www.dan.me.uk/torlist/).

-The last time downloaded was found to be dated: Tue May 26 18:20:04 UTC 2015.
+The last time downloaded was found to be dated: .

 The ipset `danmetor` has **6585** entries, **6585** unique IPs.